 Eames trained for the dissenting ministry but found himself wholly unsuited to the task and so switched to teaching classics and science in the academy.
 He was active in the Royal Society and was a friend of Isaac Newton.
 Isaac Watts described him as ‘The most learned man I ever knew’.
 He is buried in Bunhill Fields.
 (Memoir, xii).

 Beddome began to attend the Baptist church at Little Prescott Street, Goodman’s Fields, whose pastor at this time was Samuel Wilson (1702-1750).
-Perhaps strange to say, Beddome was still unbaptised at this point but this was remedied when Wilson baptised him on September 27, 1739.
+Perhaps strange to say, Beddome was still unbaptised at this point but this was remedied when Wilson baptised him with five others on September 27, 1739.
 They used the baptistery of a church in the Barbican.
 (Haykin, BPB 1, 170).
 Thomas Brooks quotes from a letter sent from father to son at the time "I am pleased to hear that you have given yourself to a church of Christ, but more, in that I hope you first gave up yourself to the Lord to be his servant, and at his disposal.
 And now I would have you remember that when Christ was baptized, how soon he was tempted of the devil; and I believe many of his followers, in that, have been made conformable to their head.
 So also may you, therefore, of all the evils you may find working in your heart, especially beware of spiritual pride and carnal security."
 (Brooks, 23).

 The following year, on January 9 and February 28, he preached before the church and was soon called by them to be a gospel minister.
 Another letter from Beddome Senior expressed concern that Wilson was acting with too much haste but added "The Lord, I hope, will help you to make a solemn dedication of yourself to him, and enter on the work of the Lord with holy awe and trembling."
 (Ibid).